Use the table of contents to navigate the FAQs below.

 It varies from individual to individual.
 The fixed commitments are:

-- One didactic weekend a month (two full days) except August & December.
+- One didactic weekend a month for two full days (seven in-person and twelve online), except for the months of August and December.

 - Mentored clinical internship 4 – 5 hours per week with additional time for reflection and clinical narrative writing.

 - A contemplative component is integrated into all aspects of the training and students will need to commit time and attention to their own inner development throughout the course of the training.

 Do you offer an extended program?
 Could I start and take at least a class or two or do you require students to complete the whole program in 23-months?